Hiking Mount Timpanogos Safely

 Preparing for a Safe Hike

 Lots of people get themselves into minor trouble on Mount Timpanogos, but most of them limp out and their stories aren’t told publicly.
 When people get into trouble, it’s often because they weren’t prepared for anything other than ideal conditions.
 Timp frequently declines to serve up ideal conditions.
 The best way to stay out of trouble on the mountain is to not assume it will be an easy day hike, but instead to realize it will be a difficult hike, so you should think about what might go wrong, and prepare for it physically, mentally, and materially.
 Then, as you hike, continue to think about what’s going on, and adapt appropriately to the hazards that present themselves.
 Far too many people go up the mountain utterly oblivious to the danger they are getting themselves into.
 There are stupifying levels of cluelessness on the mountain, matched only by a fortuitous amount of dumb luck.
 Some people cannot even figure out which way to descend because they can’t recognize the trail they came up, and can’t be helped because they do not know the name of the trailhead they left from.
 Our species would not have progressed much if we only did things we knew how to do, so some bold adventuring is good.
 However, it remains true that natural selection still functions on Timp, and the mountain can take a toll on more than one’s feet and knees.
 Be prepared!
-Timp has been climbed safely several hundred times by a local retired man, and tens of thousands of other people have summited it, some without incident.
+Timp has been climbed safely over a thousand times by a local retired man, and tens of thousands of other people have summited it, some without incident.
 Be one of the people who come back with happy stories, not stories of near misses.

-Proper preparation includes being in good physical and mental shape; wearing sturdy and comfortable footwear; putting on sun protection; carrying clothing suitable for bad and cold weather even if the morning breaks clear; having a paper map and possibly a compass, and knowing how to use them; having a first aid kit, with material for dealing with blisters, cuts and scrapes from falls, and sprains, and knowing how to use it; bringing illumination in case you don’t get down before dark; carrying a lunch and snacks for an entire day on the trail, because it takes a full day for most people to go up and back; and definitely hauling lots of water, or some water and water purification equipment for getting more water from streams.
+Proper preparation includes being in good physical and mental shape; wearing sturdy and comfortable footwear; putting on sun protection; carrying clothing suitable for bad and cold weather even if the morning breaks clear; having a paper map, and knowing how to read it; having a first aid kit, with material for dealing with blisters, cuts and scrapes from falls, and sprains, and knowing how to use it; bringing illumination in case you don’t get down before dark; carrying a lunch and snacks for an entire day on the trail, because it takes a full day for most people to go up and back; and definitely hauling lots of water, or some water and water purification equipment for getting more water from streams.
 Note that during late summer there may be no streams running anywhere along the upper miles of trail, although there will be water in Emerald Lake.
 Kleenex, a litter bag, and possibly bug spray might be handy; think through what else you might need.
 You should also probably let someone know where you’re going, and what they should do if you don’t report back.

 Adapting to Conditions and Avoiding Serious Hazards

 There are many hazards on the mountain, and they are constantly changing.
 It is up to you to figure out how to recognize and deal with whatever problems come up during your hike.
 Pay attention to your surroundings so you will know where you are and where you have come from.
 Don’t go where the terrain is dangerous, just because you think you’re on an official trail and want to assume it must be safe despite appearances to the contrary.
 Mind where you step, both to avoid tripping, and to avoid stepping into thin air in places where the trail is eroding away.
-Don’t cross a snowfield near a waterfall or over a stream, because of the danger of killer snow holes; in fact, be wary of snowfields generally.
+Don’t cross a snowfield near a waterfall or over a stream, because of the danger of killer snow holes; in fact, be wary of snowfields generally (see “When to Hike” below).
 Prevent debilitating problems like blisters or dehydration or hypothermia, by wearing the right footwear and clothing, and carrying the right equipment.
 If you run into stinging nettle, or lightning, or an ornery moose or stubborn mountain goat, or rockfall, work out how to deal with it.
 Figure it out quickly if it’s a charging moose or falling rock.
 If it becomes dangerous to continue, turn around.
 Sliding down the glacier is an outstanding way to get injured, no matter how many people tell you they’ve done it safely.
 You can choose to slide it, just don’t complain if you hurt yourself.
 It’s a long way off the mountain when you’re trying to hobble down with injuries.
 Many of the injuries on Timp happen because of unwise behavior.
 Behaving foolishly in the wilderness is not a good idea; there is no safety net in the backcountry.
 Use common sense (which is usually futile advice, since those without common sense routinely confuse certainty with competence).
 All of this is especially important because rescue is not likely to be immediately available.
 Even if your batteries hold up, there isn’t cell service on many parts of the mountain, especially along the Timpooneke trail, although you shouldn’t need to call for help because you should usually get yourself out of the situations you get yourself into.

 Should You Do this Hike at All?